zentrocdot/LibreOffice/README.md

 ## Workaround

-<p align="justify">Due to the fact, taht teh DEB packages cannot be used, I am using the following workaround.
+<p align="justify">Due to the fact, that the DEB packages cannot be used, I am using the following workaround.
 I am creating a starter on the desktop and using the icon of the correct installed official libreoffice installation.</p>

 ## To-Do